This topic describes how to customize the functionality of Power Core using ON-AIR Designer.

 The software now compiles the necessary files and transfers them to the device.
 The progress is shown in the Console status area at the bottom of the 'Project' window.

-Once the transfer is complete you will see the lines "File loaded to unit" and "Sending restart" (in the Console status area).
+Once the transfer is complete you will see the lines "File loaded to unit" and "Sending restart".
 The device will go offline while it restarts.
 This is perfectly normal but may take a few seconds.

 If your computer's firewall prevents the transfer, then change your firewall settings and retry.